Sector 200 Framework

 - a lack of campus strategy for built form and open spaces

-The master plan consists of seven projects; three landscape/infrastructural projects and four built projects.
+The framework plan consists of seven projects; three landscape/infrastructural projects and four built projects.

 The landscape projects include the re-configuration of the existing under-utilised Wynyard Street as a landscape creating a series of social spaces while the four built projects addressed issues such as connectivity between and within existing buildings, opportunities for refurbishment and additions and the potential for development in close proximity to a number of buildings with significant heritage and cultural value.